 Silicone implants are available in sizes 100ml to 800ml.
 Saline implants can be overfilled up to about 1000ml but are rarely used in Australia.
 It is important to choose an implant with a base width diameter that isn’t wider than your breasts.
 The most commonly used implant size range is between 300 to 400ml.

 With that being said, 80% of the implant patients say that they wish they had gone slightly bigger about a year after surgery.
 A recent patient survey suggests that while replacing implants, most patients should go larger by 30-50ml.

 If you are considering implants above 450ml, caution is needed.
-Bigger implants mean bigger problems.
+Bigger implants can generally mean bigger problems.

 Problems with choosing an Overly Large Implant Size